MA (Hons) International Business Management

 - Delivery type

-Business Management at the Edinburgh Business School was ranked 7th best in the UK in the NSS 2018.
-This industry-focused degree puts specialist business theory through a real world filter to develop graduates who can add real value to organisations.
+This industry-focused International Business Management degree puts specialist business theory through a real world filter to develop graduates who can add real value to organisations.

-This degree, MA (Hons) International Business Management, puts specialist business theory through a real-world filter.
-It develops the specialist knowledge and interpersonal skills needed to thrive in the positions, organisations and industries of the future.
+Our MA (Hons) International Business Management degree puts business theory through a real-world filter, developing the specialist knowledge and interpersonal skills needed to thrive in the positions, organisations and industries of the future.

 These courses have been designed in response to the needs of practitioners and employers who told us what they are looking for in graduating students.
 By building in the requirements of industry, the PDT allows graduates to be immediately useful at work, with the attributes, skillsets and practical knowledge that future employers value.